sweattep/modern_quotes/README.md

 >we don't buy things we don't need with money we don't have to impress people we don't like

+>Sspread the time and effort that goes into planning across the year; plans change

 >When the other guy does something that you do, do it their way.
 That's how you build.

 >There is a high likelihood that you are going to build something that is rarely or never used